 Richard Butner

-Gavin, Small Beer, long covid, &c.
+Gavin, Small Beer (closed due to long covid), &c.

 It's all about the words and the words in the first 49 issues of LCRW came from the writers whose name are on the cover of the 50th issue: